Code-Recursion/System-Control/readme.md

 ABOUT SYSTEM CONTROL:

-* Perform all shutdown related commands in a matter off seconds.
+* Perform all shutdown related commands in a matter of seconds.
-* Only works on windows (any version)
+* Only works on windows OS (any version)
 * fast

 <b>NOTE</b> : <i>`Be sure to save your important work before you do any operation.</i>